pivotal/cloud-cache-examples/redis-to-cloud-cache/session-state/spring-session-boot-simple/README.md

-# Spring Session Sample Boot JSON
+# Spring Session Sample Boot Simple

 The projects in this directory illustrate a standard Spring Boot application using Spring Session to save session data with either Redis or Cloud Cache.
-In this example, the Redis version serialized the session data to JSON format before storing it in the cache.In this guide, we will highlight the changes necessary for switching from Redis to Cloud Cache for session state caching utilizing the
-[Spring Boot for Pivotal GemFire Session starter](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/current/reference/html5/#introduction).
+In this guide, we will highlight the changes necessary for switching from Redis to Cloud Cache for session state caching utilizing the [Spring Boot for Pivotal GemFire Session starter](https://docs.spring.io/autorepo/docs/spring-boot-data-geode-build/current/reference/html5/#introduction).

 ## How to Convert from Redis to Cloud Cache